Henry80074/fleet-ai-landing-page/README.md

-# FleetRisk AI - Marketing Website
+# DriveWise AI - Marketing Website

-This directory contains the marketing website for FleetRisk AI, showcasing our intelligent fleet safety and risk management platform.
+This directory contains the marketing website for DriveWise AI, showcasing our intelligent fleet safety and risk management platform.

 ## Features Highlighted